Menu

 BBQs are not permitted in the open countryside of the Peak District National Park

-Barbecues, disposable barbecues or any form of open fire and flame are not permitted in the open countryside anywhere in the Peak District.
+Barbecues, disposable barbecues or any form of open fire and flame are not permitted in the open countryside anywhere in the Peak District (including National Park Authority properties and estates).
 This position is shared by all major landowners in the area.
 Any use of these items within a private location such as a campsite requires the permission of the landowner.
-These items are not permitted on National Park Authority land.

-You may occasionally see authorised or ‘controlled burning’, used as a specialist vegetation management technique and under the supervision of moorland estate managers.
+You may occasionally see authorised or ‘controlled burning’, used as a vegetation management technique by some landowners and under the supervision of moorland estate managers.
 Do not approach areas where this is underway.
-Controlled burns are unlikely to be taking place between the summer period of May - September so any fire at this time should be reported to the Fire Service on 999.
+Controlled burns are legally permitted between 1st OCTOBER and 15 APRIL each year under strict guidelines.
+The National Park Authority does not undertake controlled burns on its property or estates , nor do we set legislation on its use as a management technique.

 Our ask to retailers and the sale of disposable BBQs